-We believe that building positive relationships with our shareholders is critical to WellPoint's long-term success.
+We believe that building positive relationships with our shareholders is critical to Anthem's long-term success.
 For this reason, we spend significant time meeting with our shareholders, listening to their concerns and responding to their feedback.
-Our management team regularly offers shareholders the opportunity to discuss the Company's quarterly results and other topics of interest to shareholders.
+In 2014, management reached out to our largest shareholders, representing in aggregate approximately 50% of our outstanding shares, offering to discuss our corporate governance practices and our executive compensation programs, as well as any other topics requested by these shareholders.
+In addition, our management team regularly offers shareholders the opportunity to discuss the Company's quarterly results and other topics of interest to shareholders.
 We value our relationship with our shareholders and believe that we strengthen our ability to lead the Company by constructively discussing our business and strategy.

-We were pleased that our shareholders overwhelmingly approved the non-binding advisory vote on our executive compensation in 2013 with over 96% of votes cast in favor of the proposal.
+We were pleased that our shareholders overwhelmingly approved the non-binding advisory vote on our executive compensation in 2014 as approximately 94% of votes cast for or against the proposal were voted in favor of the proposal.
 Nevertheless, we continue to examine our executive compensation program to assure alignment between the interests of our executive officers and our shareholders.